Enoura Observatory

-The Enoura Observatory is a museum and land art exhibition designed by Japanese multimedia artist Hiroshi Sugimoto and located in Odawara, Kanagawa Prefecture, Japan.
+The Enoura Observatory(江之浦測候所) is a museum and land art exhibition designed by Japanese multimedia artist Hiroshi Sugimoto and located in Odawara, Kanagawa Prefecture, Japan.
 Built along the hills of Odawara with principles of Heian gardening in mind, it features architecture interwoven into natural surroundings, Sugimoto's works on display, and objects of archaeological significance, among other installations.
 It opened in 2017 after two decades of planning.

 Tokyo Weekender named the Enoura Observatory one of five beautiful museums in Japan designed by famous architects.

 Space

 Sitting between the mountains of Hakone and Sagami Bay on a citrus grove across 60,000 square meters, the Enoura Observatory has several indoor and outdoor exhibition spaces, several outdoor stages, a teahouse, installations along various walking paths throughout the hilltop, and offices for Sugimoto's Odawara Art Foundation.

 The space is also occasionally used to host other artists, exhibitions, and performances that fall in line with the Odawara Art Foundation's goal of bringing awareness to ancient history.